 8. Pour half of the cake batter into a prepared pan and the other half onto another.
 Bang on the countertop about 2-3 times to pop large bubbles.
 I like to use a skewer to run through the cake batter just to pop any extra bubbles inside the cake (these bubbles will create ugly holes inside your cake later)

 9. Place the cake pans side by side on the middle rack and bake for 15-20 minutes or until a cake tester inserted comes out clean.
-I use a conventional oven with bottom heat only
+I use a conventional oven with bottom heat only.
+Start checking at around 15 minutes

 13. Lay the first layer of the cake on a plate.
 Turn the brown side of the cake down so it becomes the bottom of the cake.
 Spread 1/4 of the whipped cream on the surface using an offset spatula as evenly as possible